 The Economics and Business Analytics major prepares students for accelerated entry into economics and the business world.
 EBA graduates learn the principles of economic theory, which seek to explain the accumulation and distribution of limited resources among various "players" in the marketplace.
 Those players include private consumers, private companies, public utilities, government organizations and their international counterparts throughout the world.

-Undergirding these specific aspects of the major will be Patrick Henry's strong core curriculum which teaches the historical emphasis on free markets in American economics as well as strong fundamental political theory, logic, and Biblical Theology.
+Undergirding these specific aspects of the major is the Core Curriculum, which teaches the historical emphasis on free markets in American economics as well as fundamental political theory, logic, and Biblical Theology.
 An upper-level course in Ethics is also required.
-The core emphasizes good writing and verbal communication skills.
-Graduates will be prepared to enter directly into the business world, graduate studies or the public policy arena.
+The Core emphasizes good writing and verbal communication skills.
+Graduates will be prepared to enter directly into the business world, graduate studies, or the public policy arena.

 The major is comprised of the following credit allowances:

 In the Economics & Business Analytics major, students will take a variety of courses in Mathematics, Economics, Ethics, and Business.